dilawar/smoldyn/docs/user/user_manual.rst

    password.
 This will install libtiff header files to /usr/local/include and libtiff library archives in /usr/local/lib.

-.. tip:: Installing libtiff using MacPorts
+.. note:: Installing libtiff using MacPorts

    Another method (but one which I think is harder) is to use MacPorts or Fink.
    For MacPorts, type `port search libtiff`.
 If you get the error message